EliasHaaralahti/image-number-detector/README.md

 #### Image Number Detector is a web-application that uses a convolutional neural network to detect numbers drawn by the users.

+## General / TODO:
+- The network needs to be trained more.
+While it does guess the number most of the time, the probabilities aren't very high.
+- If the probability isn't high, don't display guess?

 ## Front-end

 * Implementation: Currently the project uses HTML, CSS, JavaScript and JQuery.